DanHUMassMed/jupyter_launcher/README.md

 ## Re-Running Safely

-You can rerun `run.command` at any time:
+You can rerun `launch_jupyter.command` at any time:

 * Existing Jupyter instances are stopped
 * Kernels are deleted and recreated